 2. Controlled flexibility

 A good flirt pole should flex slightly under load.
 Too rigid and you get harsh force transfer, uncomfortable handling, and increased stress on the dog’s joints during the catch.
 Too soft and you get sloppy movement, delayed response, and poor durability.
-Reinforced fiberglass provides controlled flex that absorbs force without feeling unstable.
-It returns to neutral instead of taking a permanent set.
+Reinforced fiberglass provides controlled flex that absorbs force without feeling unstable, it returns to neutral instead of taking a permanent set.

 Materials & Construction Compared Side by Side

-Side by side, the trade-offs become obvious.
-Here is how each material and construction method actually performs in real use:
+Side by side, the trade-offs become obvious, here is how each material and construction method actually performs in real use:

-| Material / Construction | Weight | Strength | Flex | Failure Mode | Best For |
+| Material | Common Use | Failure Mode | Lifespan (daily use) | Verdict |

 One-piece reinforced fiberglass + static high-test cord